Priority review: Priority review voucher program

 Sponsors must inform the FDA of their intention to use a priority review voucher 90 days before submission.
-Before the Adding Ebola to the FDA Priority Review Voucher Program Act in 2014, this requirement was 365 days, which was a hindrance to the process of speedy review, as companies do not typically determine when drugs will be submitted until the results of safety studies are available.
+Before adding Ebola to the FDA Priority Review Voucher Program Act in 2014, this requirement was 365 days, which was a hindrance to the process of speedy review, as companies do not typically determine when drugs will be submitted until the results of safety studies are available.

 Companies may also sell vouchers to other drug companies.
 Thus far, priority review vouchers have sold for $50–350 million.

 Cost

 Companies that use the voucher will be required to pay a supplemental priority review user fee to ensure that the FDA can recoup the costs incurred by the agency for the faster review, in addition to the fee for standard review of drugs.
 The additional user fee also aims to ensure that the new program will not slow the progress of other products awaiting FDA review.
 The cost has decreased dramatically from over $5 million in 2012.
 For the fiscal year 2018, this fee is $2.8 million.